V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/Pbase.md

 ![!Parts and hardware](https://www.v1engineering.com/wp-content/uploads/2020/06/corner-bottom-scaled.jpg){: width="400"}

 * You will need the printed Corner Bottoms and Corner Bottom Mirrored And M5x30 screws.

+!!!
+Warning
-* If you are not using the V1 Kit please make sure your screw heads are low profile enough not to interfere with the Lower Rail.
+    If you are not using the V1 Kit please make sure your screw heads are low profile enough not to interfere with the Lower Rail.

 ![!Belt Orientation](https://www.v1engineering.com/wp-content/uploads/2020/06/base-bottom-arrows-scaled.jpg){: width="400"}